-A student who is placed on academic suspension for the first time may petition the Dean of his/her college to enroll under Conditional Readmission.
+A student who is placed on academic suspension for the first time may petition the Dean of their College to enroll under Conditional Readmission.
 Readmission, if approved, will be based on the following conditions:

-- Enrollment is limited to no more than six hours, unless approved by the Dean of the student's college. - Approval restricts enrollment to coursework at LSUS. - Such readmission is noted on the academic record.
+- Enrollment is limited to no more than six hours, unless approved by the Dean of the student's College. - Approval restricts enrollment to coursework at LSUS. - Such readmission is noted on the academic record.